 Lifestyle and home remedies

-Your doctor may recommend that you make some lifestyle changes to improve your heart health and to live with tricuspid valve regurgitation, including:
+Your health care provider may recommend that you make some lifestyle changes to manage tricuspid valve regurgitation and to improve your heart health, including:

 - Eat a heart-healthy diet.
 Eat a variety of fruits and vegetables, whole grains, and lean proteins.
 Avoid saturated fats and trans fats, sugar, salt, and refined grains.

 - Exercise.
-Exercise can help improve your heart health.
-However, check with your doctor before you begin an exercise plan, especially if you're interested in participating in competitive sports.
-The amount and type of exercise your doctor recommends for you may depend on your condition, if you have other heart valve conditions and if your condition is caused by other conditions.
+Exercise can help improve heart health.
+However, check with your health care provider before you begin an exercise plan, especially if you're interested in participating in competitive sports.
+The amount and type of exercise your health care provider recommends for you may depend on your condition, if you have other heart valve conditions and if your condition is caused by other conditions.

 Prepare for pregnancy.
-If you have tricuspid valve regurgitation and you're thinking about becoming pregnant, talk with your doctor first.
-If you have severe tricuspid valve regurgitation, you'll need to be monitored by a cardiologist and medical team experienced in treating women with heart valve conditions during pregnancy.
+If you have tricuspid valve regurgitation and you're thinking about becoming pregnant, talk with your health care provider first.
+If you have severe tricuspid valve regurgitation, you'll need to be monitored by a doctor trained in heart conditions (cardiologist) and a medical team experienced in treating women with heart valve conditions during pregnancy.

-If your condition is due to a congenital heart condition, such as Ebstein's anomaly, you may need to be evaluated by a doctor trained in congenital heart disease.
-Discuss the risks with your doctor.
+If tricuspid valve regurgitation is due to a congenital heart condition, such as Ebstein anomaly, you need to be evaluated by a doctor trained in congenital heart disease.

-- See your doctor regularly.
-Establish a regular evaluation schedule with your cardiologist or primary care provider.
-Let your doctor know if you have any changes in your signs or symptoms.
+- See your health care provider regularly.
+Schedule regular checkups with your cardiologist or primary care provider.
+Let your health care provider know if you have any changes in your signs or symptoms.

 Coping and support

-If you have tricuspid valve regurgitation, here are some steps that may help you cope:
+If you have tricuspid valve regurgitation, here are some steps that may help you manage the condition and ease stress or anxiety:

 Preparing for an appointment

-It's a good idea to arrive well-prepared for your appointment.
-Here's some information to help you get ready, and what to expect from your doctor.
+Here's some information to help you get ready, and what to expect from your health care provider.

 What you can do